matwilso/matwilso.github.io/index.md

 a core contributor to the Utah robotics club, which competes in the [NASA Robotic Mining Competition][nasa] each May at Kennedy Space Center in Florida.

 See more details below.

+Also, feel free to contact me: mattwilsonmbw AT gmail.com

 # Projects